bevyengine/rfcs/rfcs/55-deterministic_rng.md

 Let's pretend you are creating a poker game where a human player can play against the computer.
 The computer's poker logic is very simple--when the computer has a good hand, it bets all of its money.
 To make sure the behavior works, you write a test to first check the computer's hand and if it is good confirm that all its money is bet.
 If the test passes does it ensure the computer behaves as intended?
 Sadly, no.

 Because the deck is randomly shuffled for each game--without doing so the player would already know the card order from the previous game--it is not guaranteed that the computer player gets a good hand and thus the betting logic goes unchecked.
-While there are ways around this--a fake deck that is not shuffled, running the test many times to increase confidence, breaking the logic into units and testing those--it would be very helpful to have randomness as well as way to make it _less_ random.
+While there are ways around this--a fake deck that is not shuffled, running the test many times to increase confidence, breaking the logic into units and testing those--it would be very helpful to have randomness as well as a way to make it _less_ random.

 Luckily, when a computer needs a random number it doesn't use real randomness and instead uses a [pseudorandom number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator).
 Popular Rust libraries containing pseudorandom number generators are [`rand`](https://crates.io/crates/rand) and [`fastrand`](https://crates.io/crates/fastrand).